✨ Use WELCOME10 for 10% OFF ✨

 • Prepare for menstruation: However, if fertilization doesn't happen, the corpus luteum breaks down, leading to a drop in progesterone levels.
 This hormonal shift triggers the shedding of the uterine lining, marking the beginning of your period and the start of a new menstrual cycle.

 The luteal phase typically lasts between 10 to 16 days, with an average duration of around 14 days.
 However, individual variations in cycle length and the length of the luteal phase are normal and can range from 10 to 16 days.
+While individual variations exist, a consistent luteal phase length is crucial for optimal fertility.

 A shorter luteal phase, known as a luteal phase defect (LPD), can hinder implantation due to an inadequate supply of progesterone.
 This can increase the risk of early pregnancy loss.